etro-js/etro/README.md

 ## Using in Node

-To use Vidar in Node, see the [wrapper](https://github.com/clabe45/vidar-node):
+To use Etro in Node, see the [wrapper](https://github.com/etro-js/etro-node):

 ## Running the Examples